MultiSafepay/docs/content/integrations/hosted/mijnwebwinkel/manual.md

 ## Installation & Configuration

 The plugin is developed and supported by Mijnwebwinkel.
-Information can be found at [Mijnwebwinkel](mijnwebwinkel.nl/support/vraag-en-antwoord/hoe-gebruik-ik-multisafepay-mijnwebwinkel)
+Information can be found via [Mijnwebwinkel's](https://mijnwebwinkel.nl/support/vraag-en-antwoord/hoe-gebruik-ik-multisafepay-mijnwebwinkel) website.